-Psets are due every Saturday by 5:00 pm.
-Late exercises are worth half the points of on-time exercises, rounding down (typically 40%, since exercises are typically worth 5 points) In order for a late pset to be excused, you must fill in the pset extension form on the course website and provide a legitimate reason, at least 12 hours before the problem set is due.2 By default, if your reason is legitimate, this will generate a two-day extension.
+Psets are due every Tuesday by 11:00 pm.
+Late exercises are worth half the points of on-time exercises, rounding down (typically 40%, since exercises are typically worth 5 points), and may be submitted any time before the final exam.
+In order for a late pset to be excused, you must fill in the pset extension form on the course website and provide a legitimate reason, at least 12 hours before the problem set is due.2 By default, if your reason is legitimate, this will generate a two-day extension.